 - Our team of 80 staff around the world work tirelessly to hold colleges accountable to delivering the best experience possible, and we mediate concerns on behalf of students when issues arise.

 - Go Study was a founding member of ISEAA, the International Student Education Agents Association which promotes best practice and high ethics for all education agents, and brings numerous issues of student welfare to the Government’s attention.

-- Taking numerous calls from students in distress at midnight, or early morning and guiding them through crisis.
-Our staff become the friend, or ‘big brother’ for so many people who are lost and challenged during their time in Australia
+- Taking numerous calls from students distressed at midnight, or early morning and guiding them through crisis.
+Our staff become the friend, or ‘big brother’ for so many people who are lost and challenged during their time in Australia.

 - We donated to the NSW bushfire recovery program, and also supplied staff and students as volunteers for wildlife rescue.